 One good example is the report you need to make after completing your research.
 You create a report that summarizes your findings, including data on your samples, methodology, and conclusions.

-Whether you own a business or you’re part of one, you need to be familiar with these basic business reports.
-It will allow you to interpret, understand and communicate important data.
+Whether you own a business or are part of one, you need to be familiar with these basic business reports.
+It will allow you to interpret, understand, and communicate important data.